reedacartwright/village_bounding_boxes/README.md

 Now consider the AABB of the stone block, which will be (0.0m, 0.0m, 0.0m) to (1.0m, 1.0m, 1.0m).
 The top of the stone block's AABB touches the bottom of the armor stand's AABB along the y = 1.0m plane.
-These two AABBs are considered neighboring and not intersecting, and `AABB::intersects()` returns `false` for these two AABBs.
-In contrast, both AABBs are considered to contain the point (0.5m, 1.0m, 0.5m) because `AABB:contains()` returns `true` when both AABBs are tested against this point.
-Two according to the game, two AABBs which don't intersect can contain the same point.
+These two AABBs are considered neighboring (not intersecting), and `AABB::intersects()` returns `false` here.
+In contrast, both AABBs contain the point (0.5m, 1.0m, 0.5m) because `AABB:contains()` returns `true` when both
+AABBs are tested against this point.
+So according to the game, two AABBs which don't intersect can contain the same point.

-If `AABB::contains()` used half-open intervals, then points along the south, east, and upper boundaries of an AABB would not be considered "inside" the AABB.
+If `AABB::contains()` used half-open intervals, points along the south, east, and upper boundaries of an AABB would not be considered "inside" the AABB.
+Here, AABBs would have to intersect and not just be neighbors to share points in common.

 This would be consistent with how block positions work in the game.
 Every entity coordinate can be converted to a specific block position by rounding the coordinates down to the nearest integer (flooring).
-No entity coordinate can be converted to more than one block position, and any entity coordinate that is on the boundary between two blocks — it is already an integer — is converted to the higher block position.
+No entity coordinate can be converted to more than one block position, and any entity coordinate that is on the boundary between two blocks is already an integer and is converted to the higher block position.

 This bug impacts both the raid triggering system and the creation of new villages.